saint-boons/aesthetic-bot/README.md

 # ARCHIVED REPOSITORY

-### https://github.com/Aesthetic-BOT/bot is where releases and development versions will be!
+### https://github.com/aesthetic-org is our new home!
+Go and check it out!

 # Aesthetic BOT